This is a summation and not a conclusion. The reader must reach their own conclusions with regard to the validity of Mormonism.

 Archeological or Linguistic Evidence Showing the Authenticity of the Book of Mormon

-I believe a reasonable person would conclude that there is no persuasive evidence that the peoples and cultures outlined in the Book of Mormon ever existed.
-It is my considered opinion that no reasonable person could accept that during the 2600 years that the Jaredites, Nephites, and Lamanites supposedly occupied the Americas, they could have done so without leaving so much as a helmet, a tool, any weapons of war or skeletal remains.
-As well, the fact that there are no inscriptions in either Hebrew or ‘Reformed Egyptian’ demolishes the Mormon apologists arguments .
+It is my considered opinion that no reasonable person could accept that during the 2600 years that the Jaredites, Nephites, and Lamanites supposedly occupied the Americas, they could have done so without leaving so much as a helmet, a tool, any weapons of war, or skeletal remains.
+As well, the fact that there are no inscriptions in either Hebrew or ‘Reformed Egyptian,’ nor any Semitic roots found within the many languages of the aboriginal people of North, Central, or South America demolishes the Mormon apologists arguments.

 Anachronisms in the Book of Mormon

 The numerous anachronisms in the Book of Mormon point to the book being a work of 19th Century fiction written by an individual or individuals largely ignorant of pre-Columbian America.
-Absent any convincing explanation for the myriad anachronism contained in the Book of Mormon the apologists have resorted to absurd rationalizations as typified by the suggestion that the horses spoken of were deer or tabirs.
+Absent any convincing explanation for the myriad anachronism contained in the Book of Mormon the apologists have resorted to absurd rationalizations epitomized by the suggestion that the horses spoken of in the book were deer or tapirs.

 DNA Evidence Supporting the Book of Mormon Story

-The overwhelming evidence is that the native peoples of North and South America have Asian DNA markers.
+The overwhelming evidence is that the native peoples of North, South and Central America have Asian DNA markers.
 Hebrew, Semitic, or Middle Eastern DNA that would support the Book of Mormon story are completely absent.
+The church’s change to the Book of Mormon people being among rather than there principal ancestors is evidence that it recognizes how damaging science is to the BOM narrative.

 Book of Mormon Plagiarism

-The Book of Mormon shows considerable evidence of widespread plagiarism from numerous sources including the KJV of the Bible as well as other contemporary works of fiction.
+The Book of Mormon shows considerable evidence of widespread plagiarism from numerous sources including the King James Version of the Bible as well as other contemporary works of fiction available to Joseph Smith.
 Further, the nature of the plagiarism is often anachronistic.
+The dominant narrative of the Book of Mormon with warring dark and light-skinned peoples eventually destroying one another was suggested by other other books published prior to the BOM including View of the Hebrews.

 The Dearth of Jewish Customs in the Book of Mormon